 The majority of our funds offer three share classes for private investors.
 This means you can choose the best share class for your investment needs.

 - Sterling Class A Shares carry no entry charge and no exit charge.
 Please note that an ongoing charge will apply.
-The ongoing charge includes direct costs to the fund, such as the annual management charge, custodian charge and administration fee.
+The ongoing charge is made up of the Annual Charge which may be discounted depending on the size of the fund, and extraordinary expenses.
 For property funds, the ongoing charge does not take into account the property operating expenses, also known as PER.
-For information on all of our charges, please refer to our Fund Charges page.
+For information on all our charges, please refer to our Fund Charges page.

 The value and income from the fund's assets will go down as well as up.
-This will cause the value of your investment to fall as well as rise and you may not get back the original amount you invested.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 Some funds can invest in assets priced in currencies that differ from the currency in which the fund is valued.
 Such assets are converted into the fund's currency, therefore, any currency fluctuations will have an impact on the fund's value.
 We don’t give financial advice, so you should speak to a financial adviser if you need help deciding if an investment is right for you.
 The views expressed in this website should not be taken as a recommendation, advice or forecast.

 Remember to specify the fund(s) and share class in which you wish to invest on your application form.
 Your application may be rejected if it is only partially completed.